Shivangitrivedi121/Doctor_Appointment_System/README.md

 A doctor appointment website build with mongodb, express, reactjs and nodejs.

 # About this project
-Doctor Appointment website quite useful website.
-In this project it consists of 3 parts.
-First one is backend, second one is frontend and last one is admin.
-You can easly sign up and sign in that page.
-And then you can see home, all doctors , about and contact page.
-If you go to the all doctor page you can choose specialization of doctor.
-If you choose one doctor after doing that immediately will going to the doctor personel page, and then you will choose easely appontment date.
-If maybe you change you desicion, you should profile page and cancel you appointment.
-I gave some rights the admin panel.
-A few of them, add a doctor personel information, graduation, specialization and picture and so on.
-This website I made three weeks it took quite such a long time but it's very developing myself and learn lots of new things.
+The Doctor Appointment Website is a very useful platform.
+This project consists of three parts: the backend, the frontend, and the admin panel.
+You can easily sign up and sign in on the website.
+After logging in, you can access the Home, All Doctors, About, and Contact pages.

+On the All Doctors page, you can choose a doctor based on their specialization.
+After selecting a doctor, you will be taken to their personal page, where you can easily choose an appointment date.
+If you change your decision later, you can go to your Profile page and cancel your appointment.

+The Admin panel has special rights, such as adding a doctor’s personal information, graduation details, specialization, profile picture, and more.

 ## Technologies
 * `MONGODB`